doruirimescu/python-trading/papers/bounded_unbounded_trades.md

 * **HLHP** - hard-bounded loss, hard-bounded profit

 ## Risk scores
-We shall attempt to create a scoring system, starting from the following premises:
+To quantify the risk associated with each trade category, we propose a scoring system based on the following premises:

-* The higher score, the riskier the trade
+* Higher scores indicate riskier trades.
-* Unbounded is the riskiest type of trade
+* Unbounded trades are the riskiest.
-* Soft-bounded is a less risky type of trade
+* Soft-bounded trades present moderate risk.
-* Hard-bounded is the least risk-presenting type of trade
+* Hard-bounded trades are the least risky.
-* A profit has the potential of turning into a loss.
+* Profit has the potential of turning into a loss.

 | Risk Score | Risk Class | Abbreviation | Name                                   | Loss Description                                                                       | Profit Description                                                |
 |------------|------------|--------------|----------------------------------------|----------------------------------------------------------------------------------------|-------------------------------------------------------------------|